 - In your branch’s file(s), make duplicates of the artboards that had conflicts.

 - Close the file(s).

-- Go back to the update branch flow by clicking the Update from Master… button again.
+- Go back to the update branch flow by clicking the Update from Main… button again.

-- This time, select all the artboards from master and confirm the update.
+- This time, select all the artboards from the main branch and confirm the update.

-- Your file will now have the updates from master on the original artboards and your designs on the duplicated artboards.
+- Your file now has the updates from the main branch on the original artboards and your designs on the duplicated artboards.